Do you know what to do if you think you may have endometriosis?

 - Don’t be fobbed off by a diagnosis of IBS or a dismissal by your GP.

 - Try holistic therapies such as crystals or crystal therapy.
 Rose quartz and lapis lazuli are excellent stones for supporting your mental health which often suffers alongside your physical health, especially if you suffer from depression.
 Try moonstone and carnelian for the physical symptoms.
-I carry my crystals down my bra but, when I had my operation, I taped them to my tummy around the area of my sacral chakra.
+I used to carry my crystals down my bra but, when I had my operation, I taped them to my tummy around the area of my sacral chakra.
 It’s a personal choice.
 Keeping them in your pocket is just as effective.

 - Ensure you eat a healthy and varied diet.
 There are certain foods which should be avoided or reduced, such as red meat, wheat and dairy.